SGL-UT/GPSTk/python/bindings/swig/sphinx/intro.rst

 **Namespaces:**

-These don't exist in python, so they are simply discarded.
 The GPSTk largely only uses the gpstk namespace, which is roughly the gpstk package now.
-Exceptions include the submodules created for exceptions and constants.
+Exceptions include the subpackages created for gpstk.data and gpstk.test.

-Note that SWIG is actually set to create a module called gpstk_pylib.
-To clean up the namespace and provide more organization, there are __init__.py files that divide up the namespace (into gpstk, gpstk.constants, etc.) and remove unwanted members.
-You can still access the raw wrapping through gpstk.gpstk_pylib, however.
-It is strongly recommended you ignore the hidden components; they were hidden for a reason!
+Note that SWIG build createa a module called gpstk (gpstk.py and _gpstk.so).
+ALl attributes of this module are inported into a single package namespace "gpstk".
+The subpackages gpstk.data and gpstk.test are unique to the python package, and not available on the C++ side.

 **Enumerations:**